 Skip to Content

-Lake Louisa: Nature near Orlando with great hiking and cabins
+Lake Louisa: Nature near Orlando with great hiking, cabins

-Lake Louisa State Park, on edge of Green Swamp, is wild yet close to Orlando
+Lake Louisa State Park, on edge of Green Swamp, has so many appealing activities from camping to horseback riding

 Lake Louisa State Park is so close to the Orlando theme parks that some nights you can hear the fireworks.